trdwll/SteamBridge/README.md

 - [1] Some methods were left out temporarily and will be added eventually.
 - [2] Steam Web API will come after the core interfaces are implemented and are stable.

 Another note for [1].
 I'm skipping some methods that will take a while to implement.
 I'm doing this so I can add most of the functionality quickly.
-If you need a specific method that isn't in the plugin then post an [issue](https://github.com/trdwll/SteamBridge/issues).
+If you need a specific method that isn't in the plugin then post an [issue](https://github.com/trdwll/SteamBridge/issues) or add it yourself and submit a [Pull Request](https://github.com/trdwll/SteamBridge/pulls).

 ## Installation